prothen/mopy/README.md

 # mopy
-Driver for motion capture from Qualisys using Python with the Qualisys Track Manager (QTM) API.
+Driver for Qualisys motion capture system using Python with the Qualisys Track Manager (QTM) API.
 Supports both local multiprocessed interface as well as ROS-based interface with corresponding launch files.

 ## Brief